terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Jenkins.md

   - VPC to connect the Jenkins GCE Instance to
   - FW rules to allow communication over port 22
   - VPN connection with on-prem (or where ever your Jenkins Master is located)
   - Custom service account `sa-jenkins-agent-gce@prj-cicd-xxxx.com` for the GCE instance.
-This service account is granted the access to generate tokens on the Terraform custom service account in the `seed` project
+      - This service account is granted the access to generate tokens on the Terraform custom service account in the `cft-seed` project

-**Note:** these instructions do not indicate how to create a Jenkins Master.
-To deploy a Jenkins Master, you should follow one of the available user guides about [Jenkins in GCP](https://cloud.google.com/jenkins).
+- **Note:** these **instructions do not indicate how to create a Jenkins Master.** To deploy a Jenkins Master, you should follow one of the available user guides about [Jenkins in GCP](https://cloud.google.com/jenkins).

 #### If you don't want to use Jenkins